 - A. The Division of Medicaid defines glucose monitoring devices as durable medical equipment (DME) for home use to measure glucose levels which includes a: - 1.
-Blood glucose monitor (BGM) defined as a portable battery-operated meter used to determine the beneficiary's blood glucose level by exposing a reagent strip to a small blood sample resulting in the strip's colorimetric reaction to glucose concentrations, and - 2.
-Continuous glucose monitoring (CGM) defined as DME used to detect trends and patterns in the beneficiary's glucose levels in the interstitial or intracellular fluid.
+Blood glucose monitor (BGM) defined as a portable battery-operated meter used to determine the beneficiary's blood glucose level by exposing a reagent strip to a small blood sample resulting in the strip's colorimetric reaction to glucose concentrations, and

-- a) The glucose levels are recorded by an external recorder that stores the data until it is downloaded for review or sent via a transmitter to an external monitor for beneficiary interaction. - b) These readings are intended to take the place of the information obtained from beneficiary self-monitoring of blood glucose via a BGM. - B. The Division of Medicaid covers a BGM for rental up to amount of purchase, or purchase when prior authorized by the Utilization Management and Quality Improvement Organization (UM/QIO), the Division of Medicaid or designated entity and ordered by a physician when all the following are criteria are met: - 1.
-The beneficiary has one (1) of the following diagnoses: - a) Type I diabetes mellitus, - b) Type II diabetes mellitus, or - 1) With a documented history of blood glucose fluctuating outside the normal range as specified by the physician, - 2) Requiring oral diabetes medication, and - 3) Requiring a prescribed specialized diet. - c) Gestational diabetes mellitus requiring treatment. - The medical record contains documentation that the beneficiary or caregiver is able to demonstrate the ability to accurately perform the blood glucose testing and accurately report the results. - 3.
-The blood glucose monitor is specifically designed for home use rather than clinical use. - C. The Division of Medicaid covers a minimally invasive CGM for rental up to amount of purchase, or purchase when indicated, when approved by the Federal Drug Administration (FDA) as a class III medical device for home use, medically necessary, prior authorized by the Utilization Management/Quality Improvement Organization (UM/QIO), the Division of Medicaid or designated entity, ordered by the physician who is actively managing the beneficiary's diabetes and the beneficiary meets all of the criteria outlined in Miss.
+- 2. Continuous glucose monitoring (CGM) defined as DME used to detect trends and patterns in the beneficiary's glucose levels in the interstitial or intracellular fluid.
+There are two types of CGMs: - a) An adjunctive CGM requires the user verify their glucose levels or trends displayed on a CGM with a BGM prior to making treatment decisions.
+The glucose levels are recorded by an external recorder that stores the data until it is downloaded for review or sent via a transmitter to an external monitor for beneficiary interaction. - b) A non-adjunctive CGM can be used to make treatment decisions without the need for a stand-alone BGM to confirm testing results.
+These readings are intended to take the place of the information obtained from beneficiary self-monitoring of blood glucose via a BGM. - B. The Division of Medicaid covers a BGM for rental up to amount of purchase, or purchase when prior authorized by the Utilization Management and Quality Improvement Organization (UM/QIO), the Division of Medicaid or designated entity and ordered by a physician when all the following are criteria are met [Refer to Miss.
 Admin.
-Code, Part 225, Rule 4.3. - D. The CGM device must be a Food and Drug Administration (FDA) Class III medical device and be capable of accurately measuring and transmitting beneficiary blood data.
+Code Part 209, Chapter 2: Medical Supplies, Rule 2.2.C.1 for Blood Glucose Monitor (BGM) and Rule 2.2.C.2 for Continuous Glucose Monitor (CGM)]: - 1.
+The beneficiary has one (1) of the following diagnoses: - a) Type I diabetes mellitus, - b) Type II diabetes mellitus, or - 1) With a documented history of blood glucose fluctuating outside the normal range as specified by the physician, - 2) Requiring oral diabetes medication, and - 3) Requiring a prescribed specialized diet. - c) Gestational diabetes mellitus requiring treatment. - 2.
+The medical record contains documentation that the beneficiary or caregiver is able to demonstrate the ability to accurately perform the blood glucose testing and accurately report the results. - 3.
+The blood glucose monitor is specifically designed for home use rather than clinical use. - C. The Division of Medicaid covers a minimally invasive CGM for rental up to amount of purchase, or purchase when indicated, when approved by the Federal Drug Administration (FDA) as a medical device for home use, medically necessary, prior authorized by the Utilization Management/Quality Improvement Organization (UM/QIO), the Division of

-Source: 42 U.S.C. §§1395m, 1395x(n); Miss.
-Code Ann. §§ 43-13-117, 43-13-121.
+Medicaid or designated entity, ordered by the physician who is actively managing the beneficiary's diabetes and the beneficiary meets all of the criteria outlined in Miss.
+Admin.
+Code, Part 225, Rule 4.3.

-History: Revised eff.
+- D. The CGM device must be a Food and Drug Administration (FDA) approved medical device and be capable of accurately measuring and transmitting beneficiary blood data.
+Refer to Miss.
+Admin.
+Code Part 225, Chapter 4: Continuous Glucose Monitoring Services. - Source: 42 U.S.C. §§1395m, 1395x(n); Miss.
+Code Ann. §§ 43-13-117, 43-13-121, 83-9-353. - History: Revised eff.
+10/01/2023; Revised eff.
 07/01/2021; Revised eff.
 09/01/2018.
 Revised eff.
 07/01/2015; Revised eff.
 01/01/2013.